Wiz Khalifa knocks 'Guardians' from atop Billboard's album chart

-LOS ANGELES (Reuters) - Rapper Wiz Khalifa knocked the “Guardians of the Galaxy” soundtrack from the top spot on the weekly U.S. Billboard 200 album chart on Wednesday, scoring his first No. 1 album.
+LOS ANGELES, Aug 27 (Reuters) - Rapper Wiz Khalifa knocked the “Guardians of the Galaxy” soundtrack from the top spot on the weekly U.S. Billboard 200 album chart on Wednesday, scoring his first No. 1 album.

 Khalifa’s “Blacc Hollywood” sold 90,000 copies in its first week, according to figures from Nielsen SoundScan.